andydevs/blog/_drafts/the-grandfather-of-machine-learning.md

+---
+layout: post
-# The Grandfather of Machine Learning
+title: The Grandfather of Machine Learning
+---

 Regression is at the core of Machine Learning’s DNA.
-We’re gonna talk about Linear Regression
+We’re gonna talk about Linear Regression.

 ## Framing the Question